 On the way up, Joseph was talking to people, no doubt, and found out that in Judea (where Jerusalem and Bethlehem is) Herod's son, Archelaus, was ruling.
 We know from other historians that he was as brutal as his father - he was deposed by the Romans a few years later - and so Herod's son was dangerous.
 In fact, the Romans had divided up Herod's kingdom and the area of Galilee was to be ruled by another of Herod's sons.
 Three of his sons took three parts of the country: Herod Philip, Herod Antipas and Archelaus.
 It was Herod Antipas who ruled in Galilee - and we also know from accounts in the Gospels and elsewhere that Herod Antipas was not such a brutal ruler.

-Joseph took Mary and Jesus back to Galilee, where they'd come from in the first place, and back to Nazareth the town that I described to you in an earlier episode when the angel appeared to Mary and we found out about Mary and Joseph and the area of Nazareth which was a rather remote village in central Galilee.
+Joseph took Mary and Jesus back to Galilee, where they had come from in the first place -back to Nazareth the town that I described to you in an earlier episode when the angel appeared to Mary and we found out about Mary and Joseph, and the area of Nazareth which was a rather remote village in central Galilee.
 They ended up there and were able to live safely for the childhood of Jesus.
 These are very dramatic events - traumatic events, if you think about it, for Mary and for Joseph - for a mother having her first child and feeling that the security of the child was under threat.
-That's a very challenging emotional situation - quite apart from the practicalities of being on the road and living away from home, away from your relatives and away from any support.
+That is a very challenging emotional situation - quite apart from the practicalities of being on the road and living away from home, away from your relatives and away from any support.

 Old Testament Prophecy

 As we look over Matthew 2, we notice an interesting thing which is that Matthew frequently quotes from the Old Testament.
-I've mentioned this briefly before but we'll come back to it and just talk about it in a little more detail now.
+I have mentioned this briefly before but we will come back to it and in a little more detail now.
 There are a number of quotations which you will have noticed that Matthew uses.
 He uses quotations from the Old Testament in three different ways which are illustrated in Matthew 2.
-I'll just mention them briefly - just to help us understand the role of Old Testament prophecy in the New Testament.
-This pattern you'll see in many different writers but it's particularly clear in Matthew.
+I will mention them briefly - to help us understand the role of Old Testament prophecy in the New Testament.
+This pattern you will see in many different writers but it is particularly clear in Matthew.

 We have another interesting example here - two different examples of two different usages.
-Let's look at verse 17 and 18 when the young boys were killed in Bethlehem by King Herod's soldiers, Matthew, interestingly, says that this was to fulfil what the prophet Jeremiah had stated.
+In verse 17 and 18 when the young boys were killed in Bethlehem by King Herod's soldiers, Matthew, interestingly, says that this was to fulfil what the prophet Jeremiah had stated.
 He quotes the following statement from the book of Jeremiah.
 “A voice is heard in Ramah, weeping and great mourning, Rachel weeping for her children and refusing to be comforted, because they are no more.”
 Ramah is a small town or village in this vicinity, in central Israel.
-When you look back in the prophet Jeremiah 31, where this is quoted from, you'll see that the context is invasions and incursions into the land by either Assyrian or Babylonian invaders.
-As they came in, they attacked the land and they burnt villages, took captives, killed people, children died - and Jeremiah is describing what would happen when these incursions into the country took place back in his day.
+When you look back in the prophet Jeremiah 31, where this is quoted from, you will see that the context is invasions and incursions into the land by either Assyrian or Babylonian invaders.
+As they came in, they attacked the land, burnt villages, took captives, killed people - children died.
+Jeremiah describes what would happen when these incursions into the country took place back in his day.
 He describes a woman called Rachel.
 Rachel is one of the matriarchs of Israel, one of the founders of the nation, and so using the word ‘Rachel’ is a representation of Israel as a nation.
-He's describing something that he foresaw happening in his lifetime.
+He is describing something that he foresaw happening in his lifetime.
 Matthew, basically, says here that what happened then was being reiterated or recapitulated: it was happening again in a different context: a foreign, oppressive ruler is causing suffering to the nation of Israel by killing its children.
 Herod the Great was a foreign ruler, like the Assyrians and the Babylonians were foreign invaders seeking to rule the country, and just as great suffering happened, with tremendous sadness for the mothers in Israel at the time that Jeremiah prophesied, so something similar happened in the time of King Herod the Great.
 This is what we call a typological prophecy.
-There's one central, core meaning in the prophecy but something similar can happen on more than one occasion where that core meaning is fulfilled.
+There is one central, core meaning in the prophecy but something similar can happen on more than one occasion where that core meaning is fulfilled.

-Thirdly, Matthew and other writers take a statement from the Old Testament which isn't a prophecy but it's just a description of things happening and he describes a fulfilment based on that.
-For example, if we read verse 15 again:‘And so was fulfilled what the Lord had said through the prophet: “Out of Egypt I called my son.”
-Just as Jesus, the Son of God, came out of Egypt - was called by God to come back into the land of Israel in the way that I described to you - so the Prophet here (who happens to be Hosea in chapter 11) is describing something similar, but he's not actually prophesying a future event.
-He's actually describing something that had already happened in his time - that God had called the people of Israel (also known as the Son of God in a collective sense); his ‘son’ had been called out of Egypt.
-That's when Moses took the people of Israel out of Egypt; out from under the authority of the Pharaohs; through the Red Sea; into the wilderness and then, later, into the Promised Land.
-This fulfilment, in this third instance, is like a kind of application: just as something described in the Old Testament happened once, so something very similar can happen again and that's an application.
-It isn't a prophecy, it's a statement but a statement that events can happen in a similar way again.
+Thirdly, Matthew and other writers take a statement from the Old Testament which isn't a prophecy but iis just a description of things happening and he describes a fulfilment based on that.
+For example, if we read verse 15 again: ‘And so was fulfilled what the Lord had said through the prophet: “Out of Egypt I called my son.”
+Just as Jesus, the Son of God, came out of Egypt - was called by God to come back into the land of Israel in the way that I described to you - so the Prophet here (who happens to be Hosea in chapter 11) is describing something similar, but he is not actually prophesying a future event.
+He is describing something that had already happened in his time - that God had called the people of Israel (also known as the Son of God in a collective sense); his ‘son’ had been called out of Egypt.
+That is when Moses took the people of Israel out of Egypt; out from under the authority of the Pharaohs; through the Red Sea; into the wilderness and then, later, into the Promised Land.
+The fulfilment, in this third instance, is like a kind of application: just as something described in the Old Testament happened once, so something very similar can happen again and that is an application.
+It isn't a prophecy, it is a statement, but a statement that events can happen in a similar way again.
 Israel was the corporate ‘Son of God’ and came out of Egypt; Jesus was the unique, single, Son of God (the one Saviour, the Messiah) and so he also came out of Egypt.

 Fulfilment of prophecy can take place in a number of different ways.
-We'll see this theme coming back from time to time.
-Many people are very interested in prophecy and how it functions in the Bible and so I've just taken a little bit of time in this talk to illustrate these three ways: a direct prophecy; a typological prophecy, where one event is prophesied in the past but another similar one happens in the New Testament; and an application, where an event described in the past is very similar to an event that happens in the New Testament period and there's another recapitulation, or repeating, of something very similar.
+We will see this theme coming back from time to time.
+Many people are very interested in prophecy and how it functions in the Bible and so I have just taken time in this talk to illustrate these three ways: a direct prophecy; a typological prophecy, where one event is prophesied in the past but another similar one happens in the New Testament; and an application, where an event described in the past is very similar to an event that happens in the New Testament period and there is another recapitulation, or repeating, of something very similar.
 In three different ways, these are fulfilments.
 The significance and meaning of the history and the prophecy of the Old Testament comes to fulfilment in Christ.
-We'll see this pattern, or parts of it, many times as we go through the Gospels and I'll mention direct prophecies, typological prophecies and applications on those occasions quite often - and now you'll understand what I'll be meaning when I mention them.
+We will see this pattern, or parts of it, many times as we go through the Gospels and I will mention direct prophecies, typological prophecies and applications on those occasions quite often - and now you will understand what I will be meaning when I mention them.

-These are significant issues for them but, what we see is a story of faithfulness and willingness to pay the price for the things that God called them to do.
-As I've done in previous episodes, I want to just underline the character of Mary and Joseph and commend them to us and encourage us to take the responsibilities that God gives us even though the road in life is not necessarily going to be easy - there's nothing in the Gospels which suggests to us that to follow Christ is to find an easy and comfortable life.
-It's a life of challenge.
-It's a life of cost but it's a life of immense fulfilment, because that's what we're meant to do.
+These are significant issues for them but what we see is a story of faithfulness and willingness to pay the price for the things that God called them to do.
+As I have done in previous episodes, I want to just underline the character of Mary and Joseph and commend them to us and encourage us to take the responsibilities that God gives us even though the road in life is not necessarily going to be easy - there is nothing in the Gospels which suggests to us that to follow Christ is to find an easy and comfortable life.
+It is a life of challenge, a life of cost but it is a life of immense fulfilment, because that is what we are meant to do.
 We know, even though this life can be tough and difficult at times, that the rewards are phenomenal - the eternal rewards for faithfulness and the rewards of God's blessing on our lives (even when we take the tough road, as Mary and Joseph did, as they set out along that coastal road that took them from Bethlehem to Gaza and through to Alexandria and the other northern part of Egypt where they would have stayed).